bacalhau-project/bacalhau/README.md

       - We could have two queries: certified and uncertified.
       - Uncertified means: here's the data I want to query.
 If you have it (all of it), go nuts!
       - Certified means:
-        - This is a cross sector query, and I know it will only be answered if adversarial parties cooperate.
+        - This is a cross-sector query, and I know it will only be answered if adversarial parties cooperate.
         - in addition to proving the data has the root you requested, I must also prove that I possess that data in a Filecoin sector.
   - Partnerships
-    - Should we partner folks who want to develop a languages for certifiable data (IPLD) interpretation and transformation for use in decentralized systems.
+    - Should we partner folks who want to develop a language for certifiable data (IPLD) interpretation and transformation for use in decentralized systems.
     - How coupled should this effort be with other chains and/or FVM?
   - Would it be useful to deploy a local test network or would it be ok as a subset of the IPFS network
     - Both have separate use cases
     - We should think about targeting low-trust environment, but allow for a spectrum
-  - What is the way to describe the higher level primitive that maps to the entire dataset
+  - What is the way to describe the higher-level primitive that maps to the entire dataset
     - Imagine you had a compute job with many sequences along many data sets
     - Imagine shipping the entire compute job based on evaluating a condition of what data is here
   - Framework for thinking of this - invoke dynamic (from Java)